Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Constellation Design and Transfer Problems

 \end{remark}

 In this model, the set $\mathcal{J}$ can comprise orbital slots with different orbital characteristics without any predefined rule.
-Because satellites on these orbital slots experience different degrees of orbital perturbations over time, the constellation-coverage model is only valid within the specified time horizon of period $T$.
+Because satellites in these orbital slots experience different degrees of orbital perturbations over time, the constellation-coverage model is only valid within the specified time horizon of period $T$.
 There will be a loss of fidelity in the constellation and coverage relationship beyond the specified time horizon.
 Such a case is indeed suitable for the planning of many temporary mission operations.
-However, some cases require persistency in coverage of a region of interest for a long-term horizon.
+However, some cases require persistent coverage of a region of interest for a long-term horizon.
 To account for it, we make several assumptions about the constellation-coverage model.
-In what follows, we provide an overview of the special case.
+In what follows, we review the assumptions and the definitions of the Access-Pattern-Coverage (APC) decomposition model by Ref.~\cite{lee2020satellite}.